avroma/summary-ranges/README.md

 **Running the test**

-For running the test in Google Chrome
+For running the test in Google Chrome:

     testcafe chrome .\login-page\

 >***Notice:***
 >***Make sure to keep the browser tab that is running tests active.
 Do not minimize the browser window.
 Inactive tabs and minimized browser windows switch to a lower resource consumption mode where tests are not guaranteed to execute correctly.***

 Also, tests may be run with **TestCafe Studio**.